ibm-cloud-docs/appid/user-admin.md

-## Setting custom attributes
+## Setting custom attributes with the UI
+{: #admin-attribute-gui}
-{: #admin-set-custom}
+{: ui}

-You can add information about your users to their profile such as a role or preference, by setting a custom attribute.
+You can add custom information about your users to their profile such a role that they hold or preference that they have by setting a custom attribute.
+To set an attribute, you can use the {{site.data.keyword.appid_short_notm}} UI.
-{: shortdesc}

 By default, custom attributes are modifiable and can be updated by using an {{site.data.keyword.appid_short_notm}} access token from a client application.
 This means that without taking proper precautions either the user or the application can update custom attributes immediately following the first user sign-in, if they have an access token.
 This can potentially lead to unintended consequences.
 For example, a user might change their role from user to admin, which might expose administrative privileges to malicious users.
 {: important}

-### With the GUI
-{: #admin-attribute-gui}

-You can set and update custom attributes for your users in the {{site.data.keyword.appid_short_notm}} dashboard.

 1. Go to the **User profiles > Settings** tab of the {{site.data.keyword.appid_short_notm}} dashboard.